99kaits/tomochan/README.md

 some type of imageboard (images not implemented yet) using python/flask, and sqlite

 TODO:
-- file uploads, maybe a configurable default? also multiple images in the form, also videso and audio probably
+- multiple file uploads
+- videos/audio
+- displaying images on posts
 - post formatting of some variety (im thinking markdown, and maybe a selector for classical formatting which apparently is bbcode), also greentext
 - aesthetics
 - \>\>1 replying